kontainapp/km/km-releases/README.md

 # Kontain Monitor, Kontain VM and unikernels

+**NOTE** **THIS FILE IS BEING DEPRECATED AND IS KEPT AROUND AS A BRIDGE AND INFO SOURCE WHILE WE ARE WORKINH ON USER GUIDE AND BETTER README**

 Public repository with Kontain binary releases.
 Kontain code is not open source currently and is maintained in a private repository.

 Kontain is the way to run container workloads "Secure, Fast and Small - choose three".
 Kontain runs workloads in a dedicated VM, as a unikernel - within Kontain VM.
 A workload can be a regular Linux executable, or a Kontain "unikernel" - your code relinked with Kontain libraries to run directly on virtual hardware, without OS layer in the VM.
 Running in a Kontain Virtual Machine provides VM level isolation/security, but without any of VM overhead - in fact, Kontain workloads startup time is closer to that of Linux process and is faster than Docker containers.